blog

 a hand holding a stopwatch that is counting down from 50 seconds

-One of the most popular InnoDB errors is InnoDB lock wait timeout exceeded, for example:
+One of the most common InnoDB errors is InnoDB lock wait timeout exceeded, for example:

 SQLSTATE[HY000]: General error: 1205 Lock wait timeout exceeded; try restarting transaction